-b) Then, downhaul until the looseness on the leech extends to the four dots printed on the leech (figure 2).
+b) Then, downhaul until the looseness on the leech extends to the four dots printed on the upper leech of the sail (figure 2).

 Note: to see the looseness, the leech at the dots must be touching the ground.

 c) This is the medium wind setting.